OpenBagTwo/EnderChest/docs/suggestions.md

 and folders within your EnderChest folder can be synchronized across all of the computers where you have EnderChest installed.

+!!! danger
+    Only do this if you sync your EnderChests **religiously**—unlike with, say, Steam cloud saves, there is nothing in EnderChest's sync routines that check to make sure the data being written is newer than the data being _overwritten._

 For example, let's say I want to share my [2048](https://flathub.org/apps/org.gnome.TwentyFortyEight) high scores across all of my machines.
 Those scores are stored at: